-Capital K is the measured Potassium content, expressed as percentage by mass.
-The calculation of the age with equation 3 is supported by an ad hoc notebook written in Mathematica software [36]: by simply inserting the measured values and running the program, all the resulting quantities and associated uncertainties are provided in short time.
+Capital K is the measured potassium content, expressed as percentage by mass.
+The calculation of age using equation 3 is supported by an ad hoc notebook written in Mathematica software [36]; simply by inserting the measured values and running the program, all the resulting quantities and associated uncertainties are provided in a short time.

 CASE STUDY I: DATING OF BRICKS FROM AN EXCAVATION SITE IN TRINO (VC), ITALY